Jahia/jahia-scriptrunner/README.md

     are properly sent to the database.
 This is done because PostgreSQL requires non-autocommit connections to work with BLOBs.

-    jahiaInstallLocationFile - a java.util.File object that is the installation directory of Jahia
+    scriptRunnerConfiguration - a instance of the ScriptRunnerConfiguration class that contains all the configuration of the current script runner instance

     classLoader - the ClassLoader used to load all the Jahia JARs and classes

     scriptOptions - a Properties object with all the options passed on the command line using the -X parameter

-    databaseConfiguration - a org.jahia.server.tools.scriptrunner.engines.common.DatabaseConfiguration
-    object that contains the database connection configuration (driver, url, username and password)

 How to use it
 -------------